seri037/llcppg/llpkgstore.md

 The relationship between the original C library version number and the mapping version numbers is one-to-many, mainly due to the need to regenerate the llcppg updates.

-`llgo get` is expected to select the largest version from the `go` field.
+`llgo get` is expected to select the latest version from the `go` field.

 ## Web service